 Once Design Space is downloaded and updated, click the top left corner to activate a dropdown menu.
 Choose “New Machine Setup” and select Cricut Joy.
 You will be prompted to plug in your new Joy and your computer will attempt to connect with it.

-**Make sure your computer has bluetooth enabled.
-If your computer does not have bluetooth built into it, you will need to buy a bluetooth adapter like this one so it can connect wirelessly.
+**Make sure your computer has Bluetooth enabled.
+If your computer does not have Bluetooth built into it, you will need to buy a Bluetooth adapter so it can connect wirelessly.
 Cricut Joy is not compatible with a USB cord.